-To start with the good things, the RX 550 is a great card if you are looking for something that can run the eSports titles with ease.
+To start with the good things, the RX 550 is an excellent card if you are looking for something that can run the eSports titles with ease.
 Whether you are playing Overwatch, Fortnite, or the recently released Apex Legends, you are going to have a great time.

 Additionally, you can even do well with games like DoTA, League of Legends, and other eSport titles.
-The thing I am trying to say here is that if you are looking for a good GPU to play some entry level games, then the Asus Radeon RX 550 is a great buy.
+I am trying to say here that if you are looking for a good GPU to play some entry-level games, then the Asus Radeon RX 550 is a great buy.

-The power consumption is great, because you are not going to need an additional power connector; all the power is drawn from the PCI-e connector.
+The power consumption is great because you will not need an additional power connector; all the power is drawn from the PCI-e connector.

-As far as the downsides are concerned, I cannot think of anything that is going to prevent someone from buying this GPU.
+As far as the downsides are concerned, I cannot think of anything that will prevent someone from buying this GPU.
 Sure, this GPU cannot push all the modern titles, but that is about it.

-As long as you are playing games that are meant for such a GPU, then you should not run into any issues whatsoever.
-Just make sure that you know what settings you should be playing at, and what game you should be playing, and you would be good to go.
+As long as you are playing games meant for such a GPU, you should not run into any issues whatsoever.
+Just make sure that you know what settings you should be playing at and what game you should be playing, and you would be good to go.